 As the 13th International Microinsurance Conference (13th IMC) came to a close last week in Lima, Peru, a number of key takeaways were delineated by Maria Victoria Saenz, Lead Operations Specialist at the Multilateral Investment Fund of the IDB and former Network Board member; Doubell Chamberlain, Chair of the Board at Microinsurance Network; Eduardo Moron, President of APESEG; and Dirk Reinhard, Vice Chairman at Munich Re Foundation, during the closing session.
 Here below a brief summary of some of these key takeaways:

-- Governments need to be involved: A reccurring theme during the conference was the need for government involvement for creating an enabling environment which allows microinsurance to thrive.
+- Governments need to be involved: A recurring theme during the conference was the need for government involvement for creating an enabling environment which allows microinsurance to thrive.
 To this end sector players must get better at reaching out to governments and building bridges so that governments become more aware of their role within the development of the sector.

 - Insurance associations have an important role to play in helping generate data and awareness and the broader development of the industry.
 In Latin America and the Caribbean, where accessibility of data has and continues to be a challenge, insurance associations can and, in many cases, have been helping to generate data and awareness.

-- The 2016 Landscape of microinsurance study shows interesting preliminary results: Increasing coverage, the alignment of distribution channels with their main interests, the drastic reduction of commissions (to be further reviewed in the final study), and, among other, the incredible growth of microinsurance in countries such as Brazil, Nicaragua, Perú and Mexico.
+- The 2016 Landscape of microinsurance study shows interesting preliminary results: Increasing coverage, the alignment of distribution channels with their main interests, the reduction of commissions (to be further reviewed in the final study), and, among other, the incredible growth of microinsurance in countries such as Brazil, Nicaragua, Perú and Mexico.

 - Perú’s microinsurance regulation and the innovation of the industry are the result of a deliberate introspective analysis and research.